 8. You’re Only Talking About Yourself

-“We’re the best!”
+- “We’re the best!”
 (No you’re not.
-If you were, you wouldn’t have to say it.)
+If you really were the best, you wouldn’t have to say it.)

 All that corporate chest-beating bravado?
 No-one cares.
-No only that, your customers don’t believe you.
+No only that, your customers don’t believe what you’re telling them.

 This kind of marketing mistake usually happens when the people within the business forget who the communication is aimed at.
 Instead of thinking of the customer, they’re thinking of themselves.
 One of the hardest things for business owners to accept is you are not your target audience.